Terms And Conditions

 Members, who purchased AirHelp Plus Complete plan as a single booking, can enjoy Lounge access for their registered delayed flights upon their eligibility:

 AirHelp Plus Members, who purchased AirHelp Plus Complete plan as a yearly subscription, can enjoy Lounge access for their registered delayed flights upon the same eligibility as Members, who have purchased AirHelp Plus Complete as a single booking.
-Additionally Members can access a Lounge with up to 4 additional travel companions.

 4.7.2 Flight status